teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 But you do need to be proactive in working towards that target and showing good use of your time.

 Some weeks you’ll need to do more than your target for chargeable work to be able to fulfil your commitments.

-And non-client hours are just as important to keep things running smoothly and they will vary each week.
+##How do non-billable things like new business or own site maintenance affect billable targets?

+If you work on any of the activities below in a partiular week, the hours will be retrospectively removed from your target for that week.

+We do this as it's important to manage your own billability over an extended period.
+Where you work on non-billable tasks listed below, this shouldn't affect your achievement of your billable hours target in the longer term.
+That's why we remove those hours retrospectively.

+The type of tasks that this applies to are:

+- Work on the Deeson site
+- Work on any internal marketing
+- New business and pitches
+- Training / conferences
+- Technical tasks that are required to keep us going - eg looking after our deployment system and servers.
+- Onboarding / supporting new team members
+- Recruitment tasks eg interviews

 ##What do I need to do every week to manage my targets?